kt3k/saku/README.md

   -p, --parallel  - - - Runs tasks in parallel.
 Default false.
   -s, --sequential  - - Runs tasks in serial.
 Default true.
   -c, --config <path> - Specifies the config file.
 Default is 'saku.md'.
-  -r, --race  - - - - - Set the flag to kill all tasks when a task
+  -r, --race  - - - - - Sets the flag to kill all tasks when a task
                         finished with zero.
 This option is valid only with 'parallel' option.
-  -q, --quiet   - - - - Stops the logging.
+  -q, --quiet   - - - - Prints less messages.

 The extra options after '--' are passed to each task command.
 ```